zhenyu-siama/ConcurrentPipe/README.md

 # ConcurrentPipe
 concurrent cli tool for team city builds/tests pipeline. it make team city pipelines organize in proper serial and parallel pattern.

+it can be also used to orchestrate integration tests where tests depend on the startup of some other services.

 cpipe will run cmd tasks in serial and parallel ways

 the following example of "concurrent.json" shows how it can orchestrate the serial and parallel tasks